-COVID-19
+Response to COVID-19

-In response to COVID-19, the Ontario Land Tribunal (OLT) took immediate action to safeguard the health and well-being of staff, members and Ontarians.
-To comply with physical-distancing direction from public health authorities, staff and adjudicators may work remotely, and all in-person service counters are closed until further notice.
-At this time, appeals are heard by video and telephone conference.
-In-person hearings or hearings involving both in-person and electronic means are not currently available, and the online secure submission of documents to the OLT is also now available.
+The Ontario Land Tribunal (OLT) took immediate action to safeguard the health and well-being of staff, Members and Ontarians while continuing to process and resolve matters.
+Currently, OLT hearings and mediations are conducted virtually by way of video conference call.
+In-person hearings may be requested if video hearings are not possible.
+The online secure email service, for the submission of documents to the OLT, will continue to be available to the public.
 As the situation develops, the OLT will continue to monitor and amend its services as needed to ensure minimal service disruption for Ontarians, while keeping Ontarians safe.